a11y-tools/addons/README.md

     is greatly simplified.
 It now relies on a new function named `saveInfo`.
   * After adding the function `testForLandmark`, the `traversal.js` was split into two scripts, moving utility code into `utils.js`

+* structure-4

+  * Modified the `getStructureInfo` function to handle HTML documents that omit the `BODY` tag.
+In such cases, it starts the DOM traversal at the `document.documentElement` element (usually the `HTML` element).
+  * Added the `isSkippable` function to skip `meta` tags such as `SCRIPT` and `STYLE` when traversing the DOM.
+  * Reworked console logging in `panel.js` to use the `logToConsole` function, which calls `console.debug` instead of `console.log`.
+  * Added the ability to keep track of the landmarks hierarchy, i.e. all of the ancestor / descendant relationships, by adding a tree data structure in the `info` object used by `getStructureInfo`.
+The tree object is built with objects returned by the `getLandmarkNode` function.
+  * Added the `logLandmarkNodes` function to display (in the console) the new landmarks hierarchy of ancestor / descendant relationships.